nvoevodin/caddyServer/README.md

 Go to the localhost:5000 in your browser to see 'hello world'

-### You should now be able to access your app using your IP and port.
-Now we want to setup a firewall blocking that port and setup caddy as a reverse proxy so we can access it directly using port 80 (http)

 ## 6. Setup ufw firewall
 On your server computer: